'The Tragedy Of Macbeth' Is An Interesting Re-Adaptation To One Of Shakespeare's Most Beloved Plays

 The performances are spectacular from Denzel Washington and Frances McDormand.
 Denzel is the one who keeps the viewer hooked with his performance.
 McDormand also plays a fantastic supporting role.

 Some of the Shakespearean dialogue, for those who don’t enjoy it, can be a distraction.
 When there is a discussion between two characters, the Shakespearean dialogue gets in the way of the discussion.
 The first act barely moves; in regards to the pace.
 This is also where the medieval dialogue comes into play.
-Once a tremendous action occurs in the second act, that is where the pace starts to move at a better speed.
+Once a tremendous action occurs in the second act, the story begins moving at a better pace.

 ‘The Tragedy Of Macbeth’ shows that Joel Coen is off to a new start in his career, but let’s hope he continues his new filmmaking journey without a slump.